-Learning how to sew a drawstring bag was such a fun project for me as a beginner.
+Learning how to sew a drawstring bag in minutes was such a fun project for me as a beginner.
 Not only is it a very quick and easy project but the finished product serves multiple purposes!
 It can be used as a gym bag, mini diaper bag and even a bread bag.
 And as a lover of bread and owner of a bread machine, I was inspired to do this project with the intention of making a bread bag!

 Storing homemade bread in a 100% Linen bag can not only help it to last longer, but it helps to reduce your waste by not using a plastic bag or plastic wrap for your homemade goodies.
 So, if you are interested in projects that promote sustainable living and reduce waste…this one is for you!
 This is also a great project for those new to sewing and looking for beginner-level sewing tutorials.